Informagier/pacoloco/README.md

 the Internet workload by caching pacman files content and serving it over fast local network.

-_Pacoloco_ does not mirror the whole Arch repository.
+_Pacoloco_ does not mirror the whole Arch/Manjaro repository.
 It only downloads files needed by local users.
-You can think of pacoloco as a lazy Arch mirror.
+You can think of pacoloco as a lazy Arch/Manjaro mirror.

 ## Install